 The workshop invites submission of novel implementations, case studies, methodological notes, and position papers.
 We encourage multi-disciplinary participation around to topic with a background in, but not limited to, HCI, design, arts, fashion, and social sciences.

-We invite interested candidates to submit a pictorial, a format popularized by the ACM, Designing interactive systems (DIS) Conference.
-Submissions should be prepared up to 4 pages in pictorial format, excluding references.
+We invite interested candidates to submit a pictorial, a format popularized by the ACM, Designing interactive systems (DIS) Conference, OR a plain text with ACM Submission Format.
+Submissions should be prepared 2-4 pages in either formats, excluding references.

-Please refer to DIS´20 Pictorial Call for the format details, templates and examples.
+Please refer to DIS´20 Pictorial Call for the pictorial format details, templates and examples.

 (in PDF only – max 20mb)